emacsmirror/undo-fu/readme.rst

-  If you want to keep redoing past this point you're prompted to press ``Ctrl-G`` (``keyboard-quit``), then you can continue to redo using emacs default behavior until a new chain of undo/redo events is started.
+  If you want to keep redoing past this point you're prompted to press ``Ctrl-G`` (``keyboard-quit``), then you can continue to redo using Emacs default behavior until a new chain of undo/redo events is started.